-Funding Opportunity Title: School-Based Behavioral Health Services
+Funding Opportunity Title: School-Based Behavioral Health Services Comprehensive

-Comprehensive Expansion (Cohort 3)
+Expansion (Cohort 4)

-Funding Opportunity Number: RM0 SBH 022120
+Funding Opportunity Number: RMO SBH012122

-Program RFA ID#: RM0 SBH 022120

 Opportunity Category: Competitive

-DBH Branch/Division Unit: Child and Youth Services

-DBH Administrative Unit: Prevention and Early Intervention Division
+DBH Branch/Division Unit: Prevention and Early Intervention Division

+DBH Administrative Unit Child and Youth Services

 Program Contact: Charneta C. Scott, Ph.D.

 Project Manager

 202-654-6175

 Charneta.scott@dc.gov

-Program Description: The Department of Behavioral Health (DBH) is

-soliciting applications of Community Based

-Organizations (CBOs) within the behavioral

-health sector to provide school-based

-behavioral health services in District of

-Columbia Public Schools (DCPS) and District of

-Columbia Public Charter Schools (DCPCS).
-A

-CBO may apply to provide services based on

-its projected capacity to hire and pl

-time licensed clinicians in school placements.
-A

-CBO shall be responsible for the

-implementation of services within the

-Comprehensive School Behavioral Health

-model.
-Cohort 3 is comprised of a total of 60

-schools.
-Funding will support the non-billable

-services provided to those schools.
-Each CBO

-will be provided funding to support a 1:6

-supervisor: clinician ratio.

-Eligible Applicants: 1.
-A community-based organization in the

-behavioral health sector located in the

-District of Columbia (DC);
+Program Description: The Department of Behavioral Health (DBH) is soliciting applications of Community Based Organizations (CBOs) within the behavioral health sector to provide school-based behavioral health services in District of Columbia Public Schools (DCPS) and District of Columbia Public Charter Schools (DCPCS).
+A CBO may apply to provide services based on its projected capacity to hire and place full-time licensed clinicians in school placements.
+A CBO shall be responsible for the implementation of services within the Comprehensive School Behavioral Health model.
+The remaining number of available Cohort 4 schools for partnership with the newly selected CBOs will fluctuate based on the ongoing school matching of the existing CBO partners.
+Core funding will support the portion of the CBO clinician's salary that covers providing non-billable services; and the salary of the clinician's supervisor at a 1:6 supervisor: clinician ratio.

+Eligible Applicants: A community-based organization in the behavioral health sector located in the District of Columbia (DC); Eligible to participate in District-funded programs (not debarred) as evidenced by an exclusion verification; Have at least one service location within the District of Columbia; and

+At least two years of experience (as of the date of the application) providing children and youth behavioral health services.